Driving and Dementia: when is it no longer safe

 Bayshore | | Blog

-The best thing to do is talk to your husband’s doctor about the progression of the disease and how it will impact his driving.
+The best thing to do is talk to your loved one’s doctor about the progression of the disease and how it will impact their driving.
 Tell the doctor if you have any concerns.
-He/she will evaluate your husband’s cognition and the impact of any other existing conditions such as vision or hearing loss, cardiac problems or neurological disorders.
+He/she will evaluate your their cognition and the impact of any other existing conditions such as vision or hearing loss, cardiac problems or neurological disorders.
 Your doctor may also be able to refer your husband for a special driving evaluation where available.
 The Canadian Medical Association recommends a reassessment of driving safety every 6 to 9 months.
 Physicians in most provinces are responsible for identifying potential medical risks that could affect a person’s fitness to drive and notifying the responsible authorities.

 What are the warning signs that driving is no longer safe?

-As the disease progresses, your husband’s cognitive function, memory and visual-spatial orientation will decrease and may lead to:
+As the disease progresses, your loved one’s cognitive function, memory and visual-spatial orientation will decrease and may lead to:

 - Using improper speed or stopping in traffic for no apparent reason